Thomas S. Kraft (Principal Investigator)

 I conduct research on human life history, energetics, and foraging behavior, grounding my research at the nexus of behavioral ecology and cultural evolution.
 I have performed comparative fieldwork with small-scale societies in Uganda (Twa), Bolivia (Tsimane), and Malaysia (Batek and Temiar).

-Ian J. Wallace (Principal Investigator)
+Ian J. Wallace

 Assistant Professor, Department of Anthropology, University of New Mexico